leemcalilly/supply_side/README.md

 # New features

+## Set up the mailer gem to replace gmail for development

 ## Users should be able to create a new product with a name, description and photo
 * Must be logged in to use this
 * Name is a string